-The American International School of Lusaka (AISL) is an independent, coeducational day school that offers a robust educational program from preschool through grade 12.
+The American International School of Lusaka (AISL) is an independent, co-educational day school that offers a robust educational program from early learning through to grade 12.
 The school was founded in 1986.
-The school year begins in early August and ends in mid-June.
+The school year begins mid-August and ends in mid-June.

 Organization: The school is governed by a seven-member board of directors.
-Two are appointed by the U.S. Ambassador, with the remaining five being elected by the school association, which consists of all the parents of children enrolled.
-One of the two appointees serves as board chairman.
+Two are appointed by the U.S. Ambassador, with the remaining five being elected by the school association, which consists of all the parents of children enrolled at the school.
+One of the two appointees serves as board chairperson.
 Of the five elected members, two are elected from a slate of candidates consisting of U.S. government employees and their spouses.
 The remaining three members are elected from a slate of candidates consisting of other members of the parent association.

-Facilities: The school is housed on a 25-acre site, which includes well-equipped, spacious classrooms; a large library; a media center with state of the art IT facilities; specialized rooms for science, computers, art, and music; a separate early learning center; a performing arts center with 400-seat theater; a fully covered basketball court; a gymnasium; three swimming pools; three soccer/softball playing fields (one enclosed by a running track); and six tennis courts.
-The newly-renovated Primary School features well-appointed, air-conditioned classrooms.
+Facilities: The school is housed on a 25-acre site, which includes well-equipped, spacious classrooms; a large library; a media center with state of the art IT facilities; specialized rooms for science, computers, art, and music; a separate early learning center; a performing arts center with 400-seat theater; a fully covered basketball court; two multi-purpose courts; a 200-person conference center (pavilion); a gymnasium; three swimming pools; three soccer/softball playing fields (one enclosed by a running track); and six tennis courts.
+The newly renovated Primary School features well-appointed, air-conditioned classrooms.